Border County Program

 A: Applications are reviewed for completeness, and supporting documents are verified and compared to the information supplied on the application.

-Before the semester start date, a list of the approved Border County student participants will be provided by the Office of International Programs to the UTSA Business Manager Office.
-The Business Manager Office will adjust students’ accounts for the in-state tuition rate.
+Before the semester start date, a list of the approved Border County student participants will be provided by the Office of Financial Services, who will then adjust students’ accounts for the in-state tuition rate.

 Q: If I am approved to participate in the program, how long will I be eligible to pay in-state tuition?